NewRelicUniversity/nru-petclinic-docs/docs/deploying-petclinic.rst

  The above command maps the :code:`webapps` folder on your host machine to Tomcat's :code:`webapps` folder inside the container; Tomcat should start the Pet Clinic application automatically.

-After a few minutes, you should be able to access the Pet Clinic application at :code:`http://{your-host-name}/petclinic`.
+Within a few minutes, you should be able to access the Pet Clinic application at :code:`http://{your-host-name}/petclinic`.

 Notes
 -----